NvChad/NvChad/README.md

-Configuration for [Neovim](https://github.com/neovim/neovim/releases/tag/v0.9.0), started from a vanilla [NvChad](https://nvchad.com/) installation.
+Configuration for [Neovim](https://github.com/neovim/neovim/releases/tag/v0.9.0), based on an [NvChad](https://nvchad.com/) installation.

 Language Support:
  - Autocompletion and suggestions for: